Strategic frameworks for financial stability and growth

 Personal tax returns for directors

-Directors must declare income from dividends and benefits in kind, requiring careful synchronization with company accounts.
+Directors and freelance professionals must declare income from dividends or benefits in kind, requiring careful synchronization with business accounts.

 Limited company registration processes